Ulquiorra-23/planetf1/readme.md

 ## Description

 This project analyzes Formula 1 logistics data to develop actionable recommendations for reducing the sport's environmental impact.
-By leveraging data science techniques, including clustering, regression analysis, and genetic algorithms, we aim to optimize the F1 race calendar, specifically targeting the 2026 season, to minimize travel-related emissions.
+By leveraging data science techniques, including clustering, regression analysis, and genetic algorithms, we aim to optimize the F1 race calendar, to minimize travel-related emissions for cars and equipments.

-The core of the optimization uses a Genetic Algorithm (built with the DEAP library) to find near-optimal sequences of race locations, minimizing a fitness function based on travel distance (as a proxy for emissions) between consecutive events, while potentially considering other logistical constraints.
+The core of the optimization uses a Genetic Algorithm (built with the DEAP library) to find near-optimal sequences of race locations, minimizing a fitness function based on travel distance or estimated CO2 Emsissions between consecutive events, while potentially considering other logistical constraints.
+The Genetic Algorithm fitness function relies on a Clustering K-Means model that find clusters for the set of circuits provided, and on a Regression model (**(WIP)**) that estimates the emissions generated per leg.

-## Project Goal

-To provide data-driven insights and a computationally optimized race calendar proposal for the 2026 Formula 1 season, demonstrably reducing the carbon footprint associated with logistics and travel compared to traditional scheduling approaches.

 ## Features

 * **Data Collection & Preparation:** Scripts and notebooks to gather F1 circuit, geographical, and logistical data, culminating in the `planet_fone.db` database.
-* **Data Analysis:** Jupyter notebooks exploring the data using techniques like clustering (`clustering.py`) and regression **(WIP)**.
+* **Data Analysis:** Jupyter notebooks exploring the data using techniques like clustering (`clustering.py`) and regression (**(WIP)**).
 * **Genetic Algorithm Optimization:** Implementation of a custom Genetic Algorithm (`run_ga.py`, `genetic_ops.py`) using DEAP to find optimized race sequences based on minimizing travel distances or emissions if regression is enabled.
 * **Modular Structure:** Code organized into utilities (`utils/`), models/operators (`models/`), and analysis notebooks.